 Barite and fluorspar

 Because of its high specific gravity, barite (BaSO4) is currently used mainly as a weighting agent in a well drilling.
-Its use in a paper, chemical and paint industry is gradually shrinking at the advantage of an artificially produced titanium white (titanium dioxide).
+Its use in the paper, chemical and paint industries is gradually shrinking at the advantage of an artificially produced titanium white (titanium dioxide)

-Fluorspar (CaF2) is used as a flux in a metallurgy (in a steel production to aid the removal of impurities, and in the production of aluminum) and in ceramics and chemical industries.
+Fluorspar (CaF2) is used as a flux in a metallurgy (in a steel production to aid the removal of impurities, and in the production of aluminum) and in ceramic and chemical industries.

-Some decades ago, barite was also extracted from Strawczynek deposit in the Holy Cross Mts.
-In this deposit, barite occurs in the form of irregular nests and intergrowths in carbonate rocks of the Lower Devonian.
-The mining operation was abandoned because of a low BaSO4 content (about 30%) and small resources of the deposit.
+In the past, barite was also extracted from Strawczynek deposit in the Holy Cross Mts.
+Nowadays the exploitation is abandoned.
+In this deposit barite occurs in the form of irregular nests and intergrowths in carbonate rocks of the Lower Devonian where the useful component content is low (about 30%) and the resources are relatively small.

 Location of barite and fluorspar deposits in Poland are presented on the map.

 Table 1 shows the current state of identification and management of barite and fluorspar resources in Poland.

 Prepared by: Robert Bońda

 * Sroga C., 2020 - Baryt (barite, baryte) i fluoryt (fluorite, fluorspar).
 In: Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r. (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 207-212.
 PIG-PIB, Warszawa.